LCC-CIT/CS233JS-CourseMaterials/CS233JS_Syllabus.md

 ## Learning Outcome

-The intention of the course is to enable you to use modern technologies and tools to create sophisticated front-end components that might be part of any web site.
+The intention of the course is to enable you to use modern technologies and tools to create more advanced front-end components that might be part of any web site.